andreas-thoren/py-cad/README.md

 ## TODO

-* Add tests for BuilderABC and AssemblerABC.
-Especially regarding inheritance scenarios.
 * Enum subclass with my own auto implementation
 * Add included_parts and excluded_parts to AssemblerABC to specify which fields to inherit.
 * Update models.py docstrings and README.md after quite significant changes to models.py